Utilising the best heatmap software tools help marketers and designers build better user experiences.

 Including all the basic heat mapping tools, it offers LIVE chat, surveys, and announcement integrations on a web page.
 It also provides form analytics and metrics that will closely focus on just your forms and help optimise their conversion rate.

-- The tool focuses on individual user experiences and helps get better insights into their problems.
+- The tool focuses on individual user experiences and helps get better and more valuable insights into their problems.

 - It has a free plan with all the features intact.